 A committee of reviewers, including NPS Network to Freedom regional program managers, other NPS staff, reviewers selected by ASALH will rank applications and make funding recommendations.
 Proposals are rated on a 100-point scale.
 The weight for each section is indicated below.
 Each reviewer will rank the projects and add bonus points.
 All scores will be totaled and ranked according to the highest scores.

 Proposals must be submitted electronically through the internet portal at www.asalh.org/.
 If you are unable to submit the application electronically, please contact network_to_freedom@nps.gov or call (856) 873-0270.
-To avoid glitches with the internet, submit proposals ahead of the deadline if you can.
-Applications received after the deadline of Friday, June 30, 2023, 11:59 pm EDT and incomplete applications will not be considered.
+To avoid glitches with internet or portal connectivity, submit proposals ahead of the deadline if you can.
+Incomplete application and applications received after the deadline of August 18, 2025, 11:59 pm EDT will not be considered.
 Additional materials sent separately from a proposal will not be considered part of the proposal and will not be included in the evaluation.

 In order to ensure that your proposal receives the best consideration possible, here are some suggestions from our office that you may find useful in preparing your application.